5 Best Two-Factor Authentication (2FA) Plugins for WordPress

 That said, if you want the plugin to work like any other 2FA plugin, it can.
 Just install the plugin, download and activate the Rublon app on your smartphone, and verify the authentication request by scanning the QR code generated on your website.

 The free version is available for one user.
-In order to add authentication to more users’ accounts, you will need to buy the premium plan which starts at $30 per month.
+To add authentication to more users’ accounts, you must buy the premium plan, which starts at $30 per month.

 4. Duo Two Factor Authentication

-Duo Two Factor Authentication is the only plugin that offers a ton of authentication methods, those are push notification, one-time passcode generated by the Duo app or by OATH-compliant hardware, one-time passcode sent as an SMS, and passcodes sent via phone calls.
+Duo Two-Factor Authentication is the only plugin that offers a wide range of authentication methods: push notifications, one-time passcodes generated by the Duo app or by OATH-compliant hardware, one-time passcodes sent as SMS messages, and passcodes sent via phone calls.

 The downside of using this plugin is that it has a slightly complex setup process.
-First, you need to sign up for the service on their website and then connect the service with your site with the help of an integration key, Secret Key, and API hostname.
+First, you need to sign up for the service on their website and then connect the service with your site using an integration key, Secret Key, and API hostname.
 Get the keys and verify them by following this help doc.

-When the plugin is all set, you can select the user roles you want to enable two-factor authentication for.
+When the plugin is set up, you can select the user roles for which you want to enable two-factor authentication.

 The free version of the plugin offers authentication to only 10 users.
 If you want to use the plugin for more users, you will need to pay $3 per user per month.
 Check out the pricing comparison here.